d3vgru/nodetsam/README.md

 # nodetsam
 A pure JavaScript OStatus client/server framework.

+Make the server as permissive as the admins would like.

+Make the client as restrictive as the people would like.

 The idea is to have a very lightweight server and a pretty thick client.
 Both should be compatible with Mastodon and GNU social.